-I feel awful because I can’t remember where I read it (Stephen King’s Insomnia, Zadie Smith’s White Teeth or a short story from The New Yorker perhaps), but I simply adore this turn of phrase.
-It made me instantly laugh, but more importantly, it conveyed a clear image of what this group of women looked and were acting like at that specific moment in time.
+I feel awful because I can’t remember where I read it (Stephen King’s Insomnia, Zadie Smith’s White Teeth, or a short story from The New Yorker, perhaps), but I simply adore this turn of phrase.
+It made me instantly laugh, but more importantly, it conveyed a clear image of what this group of women looked and acted like at that specific moment.

 I’ve been trying to come up with an equally good descriptor for any other group of people today to no avail.